aragon/taiko-contracts/TEST_TREE.md

 │   │   └── It approve should revert (when unlisted on creation, unappointed now) │   ├── When calling hasApproved passed
-│   │   └── It hasApproved should return false until approved │   └── When calling canExecute and execute passed
+│   │   └── It hasApproved should return false until approved │   ├── When calling canExecute and execute passed
-│       ├── It canExecute should return true (when listed on creation, self appointed now) │       ├── It execute should work (when listed on creation, self appointed now) │       ├── It execute should emit an event (when listed on creation, self appointed now) │       ├── It canExecute should return true (when listed on creation, appointing someone else now) │       ├── It execute should work (when listed on creation, appointing someone else now) │       ├── It execute should emit an event (when listed on creation, appointing someone else now) │       ├── It canExecute should return true (when currently appointed by a signer listed on creation) │       ├── It execute should work (when currently appointed by a signer listed on creation) │       ├── It execute should emit an event (when currently appointed by a signer listed on creation) │       ├── It canExecute should return true (when unlisted on creation, unappointed now) │       ├── It execute should work (when unlisted on creation, unappointed now) │       ├── It execute should emit an event (when unlisted on creation, unappointed now) │       ├── It execute recreates the proposal on the destination plugin │       ├── It The parameters of the recreated proposal match those of the executed one │       └── It A ProposalCreated event is emitted on the destination plugin ├── Given The proposal is already executed
+│   │   ├── It canExecute should return true, always
+│   │   ├── It execute should work, when called by anyone │   │   ├── It execute should emit an event, when called by anyone │   │   ├── It execute recreates the proposal on the destination plugin │   │   ├── It The parameters of the recreated proposal match those of the executed one │   │   ├── It The proposal duration on the destination plugin matches the multisig settings │   │   └── It A ProposalCreated event is emitted on the destination plugin │   └── Given TaikoL1 is incompatible
+│       └── It executes successfully, regardless
+├── Given The proposal is already executed
 │   ├── When calling getProposal executed
 │   │   └── It should return the right values